Advocacy and Patient Support

 Emotional Alchemy Storytelling Events (EASE)

 EASE is a by residents, for residents gathering focused on sharing stories and community building.
-EASE aims to create a space where residents can freely share difficult experiences, hardships, and the joys experienced in emergency medicine.
+EASE aims to create a space where residents can freely share difficult experiences, hardships, and joys experienced in emergency medicine.
 EASE evenings take place every other month throughout the year.

 Faculty and resident relationship building: Mt.
 Rainier Day